HansFeddersen/World_Weather_Analysis/README.md

 ![This is an image](https://github.com/HansFeddersen/World_Weather_Analysis/blob/main/more/step3/4_cities.png)

-- We get the latitude and longitude for each of th 4 cities and create a layer map that shows the route between the 4 cities (in this case is the driving route):
+- We get the latitude and longitude for each of the 4 cities and create a layer map that shows the route between the 4 cities (in this case is the driving route):

 ![This is an image](https://github.com/HansFeddersen/World_Weather_Analysis/blob/main/more/step3/driving_route.png)